IvanMontoya09/Data-Science-Portafolio/index.md

    > * Optimize and deliver positive results to customers and suppliers with our produtcs.
 (Enabling smart B2B and B2C models) with an estimated result of +2M USD in savings for operational costs.
    > * Define, develop and drive transformation accross multiple areas with efficency and efficacy.
    > * Monitoring, evaluation and reporting framework on our product results to executive-level for decision making on organization objectives (2022 objective: 2 billion USD on revenue).
    > * Evaluate progress and scalability of workload within our group.
-Making the team being able to give service to 6 branches in the Mexican region and +50 branches within the whole division.
+Helping the team being able to give service to 6 branches at the Mexican region and +50 branches within the whole division (US & Canada offices).
    > * Manpower evaluation and hiring process for new employees on our group according to our work plans.